s-nlp/SGDD-TST/README.md

 Refer to [reproduce_experiments.ipynb](/metric/reproduce_experiments.ipynb) for the implementation of this approach.
 In this notebook, we show that it yields significant improvement in correlation with human judgments for most of the standardly used content similarity metrics.

+# Contact and Citations

+If you have any questions feel free to frop a line to [Nikolay](mailto:bbkhse@gmail.com)